-Throughout history, the treatments used to manage the symptoms of psoriasis were largely discovered through experimentation and noting how the skin lesions responded.
-It was in this way that long-used treatments such as coal tar were initially discovered.
+Throughout history, the treatments used to manage the symptoms of psoriasis were largely discovered through experimentation and noting the response of the skin lesions to these treatments.
+It was in this way that traditional psoriasis treatments, such as coal tar, were initially discovered.

-However, advances in our understanding of the pathophysiology of psoriasis has revolutionized the way we now go about discovering and developing new drugs to manage the condition.
-It is for this reason that the drug market for psoriasis treatments is rapidly expanding and is thought to more than double by 2023.
+However, advances in our understanding of the pathophysiology of psoriasis have revolutionized the way in which drug discovery studies for the treatment of psoriasis are conducted.
+It is for this reason that the drug market for psoriasis treatments is rapidly expanding and is believed to double by 2023.

-Medications targeting the action of T cells in the immune system and others that inhibit the tumor necrosis factor (TNF) have already entered the market, and there are several other similar drugs that are currently in development.
+Medications targeting the action of T cells in the immune system and others that inhibit tumor necrosis factor (TNF) have already entered the market, along with several other similar drugs that are currently in development.

 Cosentyx is manufactured by Novartis and is the first interleukin-17 (IL-17) inhibitor to be approved, indicated for adults with moderate to severe psoriasis.
-It is a new biologic drug that is a suitable alternative for patients that are unresponsive to other treatments for the condition.
+This is a new biologic drug that is a suitable alternative for patients who are unresponsive to other treatments for the condition.

 Otezle is manufactured by Celgene and is a selective phosphodiesterase-4 inhibitor, which is a new drug class that is thought to exist midway between traditional systemic drugs and biologic treatments.
-It is expected to be useful in the treatment of severe cases to delay the progression to biologic drugs.
+Otezle is expected to be useful in the treatment of severe cases to delay the progression to biological drugs.

-The market for pharmaceutical treatments for psoriasis is growing at a rapid rate, with a significant number of new medications that are expected to apply for approval in the next five years.
+The market for pharmaceutical treatments for psoriasis is growing at a rapid rate, with a significant number of new medications that are expected to apply for approval by the United States Food and Drug Administration (FDA) in the next five years.

 Medications for administration via injection that are currently in development include: